apache/ws-wss4j/README.txt

 axis-saaj-1.4.jar
     These jars contain the Apache Axis base software.
 They implement the basic SOAP processing, deployment, WSDL to Java, Java to WSDL tools and a lot more.
-Plase refer to a Axis documentation how to setup Axis.
+Please refer to a Axis documentation how to setup Axis.
 You should be familiar with Axis, its setup, and deployment methods before you start with any WSS4J functions.